Don’t let overlooked obligations become incidents. Learn how.

 Even with the rise of Kerberos, which is more secure, NTLM is often kept enabled for backward compatibility.
 This creates a window of opportunity for attackers.
 They can force systems to downgrade their authentication protocol to NTLM, making them vulnerable to PtH.

-According to the CISA, threat actors frequently use techniques like Pass the Hash after gaining initial access to escalate privileges and move laterally within a network.
+According to CISA, threat actors frequently use techniques like Pass the Hash after gaining initial access to escalate privileges and move laterally within a network.
 It’s a foundational part of the modern attacker’s playbook.

 Defending against the attacks